whipson/schematic/README.md

 # schematic

 `schematic` helps you check a data.frame against a schema (i.e., data-type matching, nullability, etc.).
+The advantages of `schematic`
+include:

-The advantage of `schematic` is its use of `tidyselect` syntax for declaring a schema and user-facing messages that can be displayed in applications.
+1.  use of `tidyselect` syntax for declaring schema

+2.  user-facing messages that can be displayed in applications

+3.  error messages display all schema failures, not just the first detected

+Use `schematic` if you like expressive and flexible schema checking and when the priority is on user presentation instead of speed. `schematic` may be particularly useful in scenarios where users need informative error messaging when working with or inputting a data.frame (e.g., Shiny app or Plumber endpoint that uses a .csv as input).

 ``` r
 remotes::install_github("https://github.com/whipson/schematic")